 The EPP annual report shall be submitted electronically to the MDE on or before March 31.
 The annual report submission shall align with CAEP and Title II annual reports.
-The annual report submitted by EPPs shall include:
+The annual report submitted by EPPs shall include all required elements to meet the requirements of Miss.
+Code Ann. §37-101-29 which include but are not limited to:

-- performance and demographic data on admitted candidates and completers, including individual GPAs and cohort GPAs for each academic year: fall, spring, summer; - data on professional education faculty qualifications and participation in ongoing professional learning in collaboration with MDE state supported initiatives; and - number of program completers scoring at or above the proficiency level (passing score) on the state licensure test reported by number of attempts.
-(Praxis II exams, Foundations of Reading Test, and School Leaders Licensure Assessment).
+- performance and demographic data on admitted candidates and completers, including individual GPAs and cohort GPAs for each academic year: fall, spring, summer; - data on professional education faculty qualifications and participation in ongoing professional learning in collaboration with MDE state supported initiatives; - number of program completers scoring at or above the proficiency level (passing score) on the state licensure test reported by number of attempts.
+(Praxis II exams, Foundations of Reading Test, and School Leaders Licensure Assessment); and - statewide common assessment scores for all applicable programs.